The equifibered approach to $\infty$-properads: -Properads Infinity Properads

 \section{\texorpdfstring{$\infty$-Properads}{Infinity Properads}}

-In this section we introduce the notion of \properad{} as a symmetric monoidal \category{} satisfying certain ``freeness'' conditions, formulated in the language of equifibered maps.
-After discussing some examples we move on to develop basic tools for working with \properads{}, such as \properads{} freely generated by corollas (\cref{defn:free-corolla}), endomorphism \properads{} (\cref{defn:end-properad}), and subterminal \properads{} (\cref{cor:subterminal-prpd}).
-These tools and constructions all rely on the fact that the $(2,1)$-category of cospans of finite sets $\Csp$ is the terminal \properad{} (\cref{thm:Csp-is-final}), which we prove at the end of this section.
+In this section we introduce the notion of $\infty$-properad as a symmetric monoidal $\infty$-category satisfying certain ``freeness'' conditions, formulated in the language of equifibered maps.
+After discussing some examples we move on establish some categorical properties of the $\infty$-category of $\infty$-properads $\Prpd$, which we use to study more intricate examples such as $\infty$-properads freely generated by corollas (\cref{defn:free-corolla}) and endomorphism $\infty$-properads (\cref{defn:end-properad}).
+These tools and constructions all rely on the fact that the $(2,1)$-category of cospans of finite sets $\Csp$ is the terminal $\infty$-properad (\cref{thm:Csp-is-final}), which we prove at the end of this section.
 The proof of \cref{thm:Csp-is-final} can be read independently of the rest of this section.